MacLeanLuke/TSCalculator/Readme.md

     npm test

+## Compile

+The Project can be compiled.

+    npm compile

-## Compile and Run
+##  Run

-The Project can be compiled and run at this point.
+The Project can be run at this point.

     npm start